dbayardAWS/kinesis-labs/lab1/README.md

 The application uses the timeWindow operator to find the count of stock symbols over a 5-second tumbling window.
 Learn more about Windows in Flink [here](https://flink.apache.org/news/2015/12/04/Introducing-windows.html).

 ![screenshot](https://flink.apache.org/img/blog/window-intro/window-tumbling-window.png)
+The above diagram is from the Flink web page on Windows.

 The application code is located in the TumblingWindowStreamingJob.java file